sdivakarla/MechaCar_Statistical_Analysis/README.md

 - Lot 3 had a p-value of 0.04, less than 0.05, indicating that the mean of Lot 3 is different from the population mean and does not mean the standard of 1500 PSI.

 <img width="620" alt="ttest_by_lot" src="https://user-images.githubusercontent.com/98054953/172674715-c2657142-011e-47e0-a672-d25fbf415492.png">

+# Study Design: MechaCar vs Competitor

+MechaCar would like a comparison of its vehicle and those of its competitor.
+When designing statistical tests to evaluate datasets and the variables responsible for the variance, the ANOVA (Analysis of Variance) is a robust test.
+ANOVA compares the means of a continuous numerical variable across multiple factors.
+The factors to collect data for the analysis could include:
+- Fuel economy
+- Reliability ratings
+- Safety ratings
+- Brake performance
+- Cost of maintenance
+The null hypothesis would be that the mean of the factors are the same and would require a confidence level of 0.05 to demonstrate that there is a statitisically significant difference.
+For the ANOVA analysis, the data is required to be: the dependent variable must be a continuous (interval or ratio) level of measurement.
+The independent variables in ANOVA must be categorical (nominal or ordinal) variables.
+Because ANOVA can include multiple factors in analysis of the variables, if variance is determined, then additional analysis will be required to study the variance.
+The additional tests could include t-tests of the individual factors.